 Tips To Make Sure Your Coffee Is Helping, Not Hurting Your Health

 Coffee affects everyone differently, but overall there are a few things to consider to make sure your coffee is keeping you healthy and not doing you harm.

 - Look out for extra sugar or fat.
 Cream, high-fat milk, sugars, syrups, and other extras at the coffee shop can add significant calories.
 If you order a latte, order it non-fat.
 Skip the flavored syrups, and pass on the whipped cream, which can add a whopping 100 extra calories to your beverage.

 - Keep your caffeine intake moderate.
-1 to 3 cups of coffee a day is considered moderate, but caffeine affects everyone very differently.
-If you’re prone to anxiety or if too much coffee hurts your stomach, cut back. .
+1 to 3 cups of coffee daily is considered moderate, but caffeine affects everyone very differently.
+If you’re prone to anxiety or if too much coffee hurts your stomach, cut back.